TheBoringBakery/MoonCaker/README.md

 python dataCrawler.py [--API-file API_FILE] [--API API]
 ```
 Note that either the '--API-file' or the '--API' argument must be provided in order for the program to work

+## API usage
+We will need to use the API to get the summoner ID, from which will take the clash games and match details (team comp, winner, time).
+From the summoner we will also take the masteries and the champion stats.

 ## Resources
 Following are some data-set that might help for prototyping: